sipcapture/homer-app/README.md

 # HOMER WebApp

-This repository hosts `homer-webapp`, the the GO webapplication for the HEP/HOMER 7.7+ stack.
+This repository hosts `homer-app`, the the GO webapplication for the HEP/HOMER 7.7+ stack.

 ### Instructions